Casablanca: Portuguese conquest and Spanish influence

-In the early 15th century, the town became an independent state once again, and emerged as a safe harbour for pirates and privateers, leading to it being targeted by the Portuguese, who bombarded the town which led to its destruction in 1468.
-The Portuguese used the ruins of Anfa to build a military fortress in 1515.
+In the early 15th century, the town became an independent state once again, and emerged as a safe harbour for pirates and privateers.
+The Portuguese consequently bombarded the town into ruins in 1468.
 The town that grew up around it was called Casa Branca, meaning "white house" in Portuguese.

-Between 1580 and 1640, the Crown of Portugal was integrated into the Crown of Spain, so Casablanca and all other areas occupied by the Portuguese were under Spanish control, though maintaining an autonomous Portuguese administration.
-As Portugal broke ties with Spain in 1640, Casablanca came under full Portuguese control once again.
-The Europeans eventually abandoned the area completely in 1755 following an earthquake which destroyed most of the town.

-The town was finally reconstructed between 1756 and 1790 by Sultan Mohammed ben Abdallah, the grandson of Moulay Ismail and an ally of George Washington, with the help of Spaniards from the nearby emporium.
+The town was finally rebuilt between 1756 and 1790 by Sultan Mohammed ben Abdallah, the grandson of Moulay Ismail.
 The town was called ad-Dār al-Bayḍāʼ (الدار البيضاء), the Arabic translation of the Portuguese Casa Branca.

 Colonial struggle

 In the 19th century, the area's population began to grow as it became a major supplier of wool to the booming textile industry in Britain and shipping traffic increased (the British, in return, began importing gunpowder tea, used in Morocco's national drink, mint tea).
 By the 1860s, around 5,000 residents were there, and the population grew to around 10,000 by the late 1880s.
 Casablanca remained a modestly sized port, with a population reaching around 12,000 within a few years of the French conquest and arrival of French colonialists in 1906.
 By 1921, this rose to 110,000, largely through the development of shanty towns.